 - Overseeing creative design.

-Nevertheless, when we say “social media specialist”, we usually think of one of the following two roles, which more often than not overlap:
+Nevertheless, when we say “social media specialist”, we usually think of one of the following two roles, which often overlap:

-- Social media manager – Social media managers focus on the logistics of delivering content through social networks.
+- Community manager – Community managers focus on the logistics of delivering content through social networks.
 They’re responsible for managing social media calendar, crafting social media content, scheduling posts, etc.

 What do UX writers do?